United FC (Dubai): Partnerships

-In the summer of 2023, United FC signed the partnership deal with ISD.
-The ISD Stadium Pitch serves as home for United FC which is located in Dubai Sports City.
+In the summer of 2023, United FC signed the partnership deal with ISD Dubai Sports City.
+The ISD Stadium Pitch, located in Dubai Sports City, served as the club's home ground until the promotion to the UAE Pro League and remains its training base.
+Football legends, Marco Materazzi and Luca Antonini, attended the first home game in 2023–2024 season.

-Also the football legends, Marco Materazzi and Luca Antonini, attended the first home game in 2023–2024 season.
+Since the 2026–27 season, United FC plays its home matches at Al-Maktoum Stadium.

-Also United FC signed sponsorships and partnerships with LF Group, Fix Price Group.
+For the 2026–27 season the club's partners are Secton (main partner), Radio Volna 103.2 (media partner), Almal, Fix Price and La Famiglia (official partners).